Documentary photography workshop with Patrick Zachmann in Lisbon

 “Photography means being often alone.
 During the shooting as well as during the editing process or the post-production.
 A workshop is a way to learn from a professional who got the knowledge, experience and the desire of teaching and transmitting his passion to others.

 You’ll be there – in the great city of Lisboa – to learn, to improve and give the best of yourself but we’ll have some fun as well.
-Because the drive of taking pictures are two things: the necessity of understanding the world and oneself, often by investigating our own obsessions and letting us attracted by our fantasy and secrete desires.
-A visual personal and collective journey.”
+Because the drive of taking pictures is about the necessity of understanding the world and oneself, often by investigating our own obsessions and letting us being attracted by our fantasy and secrete desires.
+It’s a personal and collective visual journey.”

 Photography is a question of choices like in any art.
 You have to choose first of all the right subject, the right distance, decide what to select in the reality, find the good light, choose your composition and of course your “decisive moment”.
 At the end, the editing process will be another decisive choice.
 Patrick Zachmann